Review of the QCD sum rules for exotic states: Theoretical foundations

-In Fig.\ref{kappa-Borel}, we plot the values of the $\kappa$ with variations of the Borel parameters $T^2$ with the continuum threshold parameters $\sqrt{s_0}=4.40\,\rm{GeV}$ and $5.15\,\rm{GeV}$ for the $\bar{u}c\bar{c}d$ and $\bar{s}c\bar{c}s$ two-meson scattering states, respectively, where we normalize the values of the $\kappa$ to be $1$ at the points $T^2=1.5\,\rm{GeV}^2$ and $2.4\,\rm{GeV}^2$ for the $\bar{u}c\bar{c}d$ and $\bar{s}c\bar{c}s$ two-meson scattering states, respectively.
-From Fig.\ref{kappa-Borel}, we can see that the values of the $\kappa$ increase monotonically and quickly with the increase of the Borel parameters $T^2$, no platform appears, which indicates that the QCD sum rules in Eqs.\eqref{TW-A-QCDSR}-\eqref{TW-Negative-V-QCDSR} obtained according to the assertion of Lucha, Melikhov and Sazdjian are unreasonable.
+In Fig.\ref{kappa-Borel}, we plot the values of the $\kappa$ with variations of the Borel parameters $T^2$ with the continuum threshold parameters $\sqrt{s_0}=4.40\,\rm{GeV}$ and $5.15\,\rm{GeV}$ for the $\bar{u}c\bar{c}d$ and $\bar{s}c\bar{c}s$ two-meson scattering states, respectively.
+From Fig.\ref{kappa-Borel}, we can see explicitly that the values of the $\kappa$ increase monotonically and quickly with the increase of the Borel parameters $T^2$, no platform appears, which indicates that the QCD sum rules in Eqs.\eqref{TW-A-QCDSR}-\eqref{TW-Negative-V-QCDSR} obtained according to the assertion of Lucha, Melikhov and Sazdjian are unreasonable.
 Reasonable QCD sum rules lead to platforms flat enough or not flat enough, rather than no evidence of platforms, the two-meson scattering states cannot saturate the QCD sum rules.

 We saturate the hadron side of the QCD sum rules with the tetraquark molecular states alone, and study the QCD sum rues shown in Eqs.\eqref{TetraQ-A-QCDSR}-\eqref{TetraQ-A-QCDSR-Dr}.
 In Fig.\ref{mass-Borel}, we plot tetraquark molecule masses with variations of the Borel parameters $T^2$.
 From the Fig.\ref{mass-Borel}, we observe that there appear Borel platforms in the Borel windows indeed, the relevant results are shown explicitly in Table \ref{Borel-pole-mass}, we adopt the energy scale formula $\mu=\sqrt{M_{X/Z}^2-4\times(1.84\,\rm{GeV})^2}$ to choose the best energy scales of the QCD spectral densities.
 The tetraquark molecular states alone can satisfy the QCD sum rules \cite{WZG-Landau-PRD-2020}.
-We obtain the prediction $M_Z=3.89\pm0.09\,\rm{GeV}$ and $M_{X}=4.67\pm0.08\,\rm{GeV}$, which are consistent with the $Z_c(3900)$ observed by the BESIII and Belle collaborations \cite{BES-Z3900-PRL-2013,Belle-Z3900-PRL-2013} and the $X(4630)$ observed one-year latter by the LHCb collaboration \cite{LHCb-Zcs4000-PRL-2021}.
+We obtain the prediction $M_Z=3.89\pm0.09\,\rm{GeV}$ and $M_{X}=4.67\pm0.08\,\rm{GeV}$, which are consistent with the $Z_c(3900)$ observed by the BESIII and Belle collaborations \cite{BES-Z3900-PRL-2013,Belle-Z3900-PRL-2013} and the $X(4630)$ {\bf observed one-year latter} by the LHCb collaboration \cite{LHCb-Zcs4000-PRL-2021}.
 If we have taken account of the light-flavor $SU(3)$ breaking effects of the energy scale formula, the fit between the theoretical calculation and experimental measurement would be better for the $X(4630)$.